LauraKirby/aspera-ibm-analytics-api/_site/analytics-api.md

     }
     ```

-1. Specify values for the follow JWT body keys
+1. Generate JWT: Specify values for the follow JWT body keys

     * issuer ('iss'): the client ID that is generated when you register an API client.
     * subject ('sub'): the email address of the user who will use the bearer token for authentication.
     * audience ('aud'): is always the [Files API endpoint](https://api.asperafiles.com/api/v1/oauth2/token).
     * not before ('nbf'): a Unix timestamp when the bearer token becomes valid
     * expiration ('exp'): a Unix timestamp when the bearer token expires

     * add the following to the bottom of `./get_analytics_data.rb`